jkeefe/newmark-design-development/THE_NOTES.md

     Entity Place: ?
     Entity Time: ?

-- Dialogflow in console
-- Using as an API
-- Dexter

-### Slots

-Slots are a category of Entity.
-So `city` is a slot, and `minneapolis` is the entity.

 ### Actions

 In Dialogflow, you can name an "action" in addition to an intent.
 The action is the name of something that should be done.
 It can be passed along to your code.